Judaism and abortion: Reform Judaism

-Jews and abortion policies
+Judaism and abortion politics in the US

 With the emergence of modern Jewish identity in the late 18th century, Jewish views on abortion have bifurcated along movement lines, especially between Orthodox Judaism and its more liberal counterparts.
 By the 20th century, liberal-minded Jews were among those most active in the abortion-rights movements.
 These reproductive rights activists included Betty Friedan, Bernard Nathanson, and Gloria Steinem (however, later in life Nathanson became an anti-abortion activist and converted to Catholicism).
-In the U.S., a few politically-conservative Republican Jews also have been pro-abortion rights.
+In the U.S., a few politically-moderate Republican Jews also have been pro-abortion rights.
 A few Jewish groups concentrate on abortion issues, both anti-abortion and pro-abortion rights.

 In the United States, Conservative Judaism, Reconstructionist Judaism and Reform Judaism are usually aligned with the interfaith Religious Coalition for Reproductive Choice.
 Orthodox organizations such as the Orthodox Union and Agudas Yisrael have occasionally partnered with pro-abortion rights organizations in order to ensure that abortions will be available to women whose lives are endangered by the fetus.

-Polls of Jews in America report that 88% of American Jews are pro-abortion rights.